 I sat and made myself comfortable, catching the summer breeze.
 Being a child, I versed no derogatory words of bias, you know gender bias.
 I was verily and deeply impressed even more as the minutes wore on.
 The impression increased in my buttocks however, which moved me to find out why.
 The boards were fiberglass, taboo in treehouse making.

 This here's a big story; we were enthusiastic about the Civil War as little boys.
 Our dad had to ask us once or twice why we favored the southern cause when our northern forebears did not.
 Regardless of why, we were and soon had reason to doubt the whole fake shebang.
 Word got to us that boys on the other side of River Road were playing Civil War games too, as northerners.

 'Problem was, we were long forbidden by Dad to cross busy River Road.
-So we went under that newly widened two-lane highway using the drainage pipes.
+So we went under that newly widened four-lane highway using the drainage pipes.
 We rolled up our beloved southern flag, held our stick rifles close to our chest and crawled through.
 It got serious fast, the boys over there well-organized and older than us.

 We set up on a vacant hill too steep to build houses on and saw them down in their backyards assembling to deal with our surprise arrival.
 We were as numerous as them and made charge after charge within close range of their yards.
 They turned out to be dirty fighters by capturing one of our slower running soldiers.

 By dirty I mean they hard-belly-rubbed their prisoner before releasing him.
 Our friend was understandably upset and we convened on the hill.
 This was not the ethical hands-off 'bang bang, I got you, you're dead' war play we enjoyed.
 We decided to clear out and return across the Potomac River.
 You understand my analogy.